Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22-Pallet/psp22-pallet.md

 title: PSP22 Pallet
 ---

 This example shows how you can reuse the implementation of [PSP22 Pallet](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/src/token/psp22_pallet) via `pallet-assets` chain extension.
-Also, this example shows how you can customize the logic, for example, to reject transferring tokens to `hated_account`.
+Also, this example shows how you can customize the logic, for example, to get current `asset_id`.

 ## Step 1: Import default implementation